John McKay (Ontario politician, born 1948)

 John Norman McKay PC (born March 21, 1948) is a Canadian lawyer and politician.
-He is the Liberal Member of Parliament for the riding of Scarborough—Guildwood.
+He was the Liberal Member of Parliament for the riding of Scarborough-Guildwood from 1997 to 2025.
 McKay was Parliamentary Secretary to the Minister of Finance from 2003 to 2006 during the government of Paul Martin, then served as an opposition MP and critic until November 2015 during the government of Stephen Harper.
-As of April, 2019, he serves as Chair of the Standing Committee on Public Safety and National Security; Chair of the Canadian Section of the Canada-United States Permanent Joint Board on Defence; Chair of the Canada-United Kingdom Inter-Parliamentary Association, Vice-chair of the Canada-United States Inter-Parliamentary Group, and Counsellor Canadian NATO Parliamentary Association.
+He currently serves as Chair of the Standing Committee on National Defence; Chair of the Canadian Section of the Canada-United States Permanent Joint Board on Defence; and Co-Chair of the Canada-United States Inter-Parliamentary Group.

 McKay was sworn in as a member of the Queen's Privy Council for Canada on December 12, 2003, and carries the designations of Honourable and Privy Councillor (PC) for life.

 Born in Toronto, Ontario, McKay has lived most of his life in Scarborough district of Toronto.
 He has a Bachelor of Arts degree from the University of Toronto at Scarborough and a Bachelor of Laws degree from Queen's University.
 He attends an evangelical church in Toronto.

 After practising private law, he was elected to represent Scarborough East in 1997 and was re-elected in 2000.
 In 2003 the Scarborough East riding was abolished and McKay went on to win election to the new Scarborough—Guildwood riding in 2004.
 McKay has been re-elected in each subsequent elections for the riding, most recently in 2021.